 The Medieval period of Japan was mentioned as the feudal period of Japan.
-Buddhism appeared in all levels of society owing to the medieval period of Japan.
-The warfare in the period is exquisite, and the society is so rent apart that the chief target of the daimyo who rejoin Japan in the era of 1600 is the establishment of order.
+Buddhism appeared in all levels of society due to Japan’s medieval period.
+The warfare in the period is exquisite, and the society is so rent apart that the chief target of the daimyo who rejoined Japan in the era of 1600 is the establishment of order.

 In the Medical period of Japan, Christianity was initiated by Francis Xavier in 1549.
-The Ashikaga Shogunate takes power in 1336 in the Medieval period.
-In the age of 1590, Japan is integrated under the leadership of Toyotomi Hideyoshi.
-And also, in the Medieval period of Japan, the Portuguese reach Japan bringing firearms in 1543.
+The Ashikaga Shogunate took power in 1336 in the Medieval period.
+In 1590, Japan was integrated under the leadership of Toyotomi Hideyoshi.
+And also, in the Medieval period of Japan, the Portuguese reached Japan bringing firearms in 1543.

-The Meiji era began when a group of Daimio lords from Satsuma and Choshu in southern Japan came together to overthrow the Tokugawa Shogun and return political power to the emperor.
+The Meiji era began when Daimio lords from Satsuma and Choshu in southern Japan came together to overthrow the Tokugawa Shogun and return political power to the emperor.
 In Japan, this revolution is called the Meiji Restoration.
 In the Meiji era, Japan was industrialized with incredible speed.

 In a country where merchants and manufacturers were considered the lowest class of society a few decades ago, the industrial titans suddenly formed huge corporations that produced iron, steel, ships, railways, and other heavy industrial goods.
 Under the Meiji Emperor, Japan established a Western-style military academy for training a whole new type of soldiers.

 The Edo Period of Japan was a time of relative peace and enrichment with a concentrated government under the Shogun.
 Merchants became more powerful as the economy exalted.
-In the Edo period of Japan, Korea was attracted by Japan in 1592.
+In Japan’s Edo period, Korea was attracted by Japan in 1592.
 Japan becomes diverse from the world, constricting all the foreigners except for a few Chinese and Dutch merchants.

 Azuchi-Momoyama is a brief period of Japanese history.
 The duration of the period is from 1568 to 1603.
 It is also called the Momoyama period.
 The period started with Oda Nobunaga entrancing into Kyoto in 1568 to establish Ahigaka Yoshiaki as the 15th and finally eventual Shogun of the Ashikaga Shogunate that had deteriorated after the appearance of the Onin War, which was happened in 1467.